In 2017, I became a yoga teacher after completing my course in North India.

 Pros and cons – The best traits of jute are that it’s a great anti-slip material.
 But that same quality makes it also its con.
 If you have sensitive skin, you might find it rough.

-It wasn’t easy to find a jute yoga mat that isn’t mixed with PER.
-But I found it and you’re welcome!
+Finding a jute yoga mat that isn’t mixed with PER was difficult.
+But I found it, and you’re welcome!
 It’s an affordable option but isn’t organic or sustainably sourced.
 Nevertheless, it’s still eco-friendly and biodegradable.

 Wool yoga mat

 Best for Hatha Yoga, Yin Yoga, Kundalini, relaxation, and meditation.
 Wool offers good cushioning and insulation.
 It has a long lifespan.
 Some brands offer up to 15 years of warranty.
 And for those who are sensitive to vibrations, some say that wool has the frequency of The Divine.
 Wool is a negative ion and apparently protects from EMF waves.